TL;DR

 2. Maintain Transparency with Employees

 Your Customer Advocacy Office must keep both customers and employees updated about progress throughout the process.
 This transparency builds trust and demonstrates that feedback leads to action.
-More importantly, effective communication makes employees feel supported and gives them a voice in company priorities.

 Set clear ownership for both inner and outer loops with specific teams or individuals responsible for driving improvements.
 When employees see their feedback turning into tangible changes, they become more engaged in the entire process.